 People’s Emporium In El Paso Was Costume Heaven Every Halloween

-The iconic People’s Emporium building still stands today even after the once-go-to Halloween shop closed years ago.
+As the countdown to Halloween is on, we're looking back at the iconic People’s Emporium building, which still stands today even after the once-go-to Halloween shop closed years ago.

-Today the People's Emporium name still can be made out across the top of the building, which sits on the corner of Yandell and Birch.
+Today, the People's Emporium name is still faintly visible across the top of the building, which sits on the corner of Yandell and Birch.

 It’s been years since People's Emporium closed, but I remember going there after school and hanging on the bookstore side of the store for hours and chatting with a couple of my friends who worked there.